SushiLab/mVIRs/README.md

 # Usage

 The `mVIRs` toolkit includes 2 functions, `oprs` and `index`.
 The `index` commands takes a reference file as input and builds the index that is needed for the execution of the `oprs` command.
-The `oprs` command aligns paired-end reads against the reference database and detects so called outward orientated reads and uses soft-clipped alignments to extract regions from the database that are potentially prophages.
+The `oprs` command aligns paired-end reads against the reference database to detect so called outward orientated paired-end reads and uses soft-clipped alignments (clipped reads) to extract regions from the database that are potential prophages.

 ## INDEX

 This step takes the reference sequence file as input and builds an `bwa` index using the `bwa index` command.
-This command has to be executed before running the `index` command
+This command has to be executed before running the `mvirs` command

 ```
 2021-06-08 11:03:03,559 INFO: Starting mVIRs